theethee/Native-javascript/README.md

 ## The criteria for this project are:

-Fetch an API. <br>
+-Fetch an API. <br>
-The webpage should display at least ten values. <br>
+-The webpage should display at least ten values. <br>
-The webpage should be interactive with events. <br>
+-The webpage should be interactive with events. <br>
-The webpage should be dynamic. <br>
+-The webpage should be dynamic. <br>

 ### Comments: